Johann Hasler: Biography

 Johann Hasler was born in December 1548 at Oberdiessbach in the canton of Bern.
-After attending the municipal school he studied at the University of Basel (1565-8), and then the University of Heidelberg where he arrived in the Summer of 1568.
+After attending the municipal school he studied at the University of Basel (1565–1568), and then the University of Heidelberg where he arrived in the Summer of 1568.
 While in Heidelberg he was in contact with Thomas Erastus and Johann Sylvan.
 His assistance to Sylvan, including acting as a courier and transcribing manuscripts led to his arrest and imprisonment in 1570 on suspicion of complicity.
 As it was judged that he was acting in ignorance, he was recalled to Bern, where he presented a written confession and received a caution.
 Sylvan was later executed for heresy.

 Hasler continued his studies in Lausanne and Leipzig, where he matriculated in 1571.
 During his time in Leipzig, there were reports that he had travelled to Poland with a group of students.
 This led to suspicion that he was planning to defect to Transylvania where a number of radicals were based.
 However he returned to Leipzig, and then declared his intention of changing from theology to medicine.
 He transferred to the University of Strasbourg in the summer of 1574.
 While in Strasbourg, Hasler produced his first published work Aphorismi Thetici Aristotelei, a thesis which attempted a synthesis between philosophy and theology, reason and revelation.
 Although he received his degree shortly afterward, doubts were expressed about the theological views expressed in the work.
 Hasler responded in writing defending his work, which resulted in him being interrogated in prison, in August 1575, though part of his offence was publishing the work without the permission of the censor.
 Hasler agreed to retract any suggestion that scriptures were not the sole source of revelation and was released from prison.
 After this he was required to return to Bern.

 During the next few years he spent time in Freiburg, where he received his medical doctorate, Lithuania as a family tutor, and Augsburg, where his two next important works De Logistica Medica, and Tabula aphoristica were published in 1578.
 In 1582 he returned to Bern, where he was appointed municipal doctor (Stadtarzt).
-Although holding a medical degree, he seems to have had little experience in practical medicine, and he transferred to a position in the University.
-He married in Bern, and had at least four children between 1583–1590.
+Although holding a medical degree, he seems to have had little experience in practical medicine, and he transferred to a position in the university.
+He married in Bern, and had at least four children between 1583 and 1590.
 During this period he produced several works on practical astrology.
-He left Bern in 1593, after a conflict within the University, probably returning to Lithuania.
+He left Bern in 1593, after a conflict within the university, probably returning to Lithuania.
 The circumstances and date of his death are unknown.